 at ACVP/ASVCP Meeting

 The Society of Toxicologic Pathology (STP) Student Poster Award was created to encourage students to pursue careers in the field of Toxicologic Pathology.
-The 2018 recipient will receive free registration plus $1,000 to be used for lodging and travel to the 2019 STP Annual Meeting, which will be held in Raleigh, North Carolina.
+The recipient will receive free registration plus $1,000 to be used for lodging and travel to the next STP Annual Symposium.

 To be eligible to compete for this award, students must either be enrolled full-time in a professional veterinary program or in a residency or graduate program in toxicologic pathology/general pathology/clinical pathology or a related discipline.
 The abstract must describe original work of the competitor involving clinical or experimental research that relates to toxicologic pathology.
 The content may include in vitro or in vivo studies.
 The award selection will be determined by an independent panel of judges and will be based on the scientific content, relevance to the field of toxicologic pathology, composition of the poster, clarity, and the presenter’s ability to answer questions.
 Trainees in clinical and/or morphologic pathology are encouraged to apply for the award.